Quantum Metrological Power of Continuous-Variable Quantum Networks

 More recently, besides quantum enhancement from a local system, much attention has been paid to employ a metrological advantage from entanglement between distant sites.
-Particularly, distributed quantum sensing has been proposed to enhance the sensitivity by exploiting quantum entanglement constituted by a quantum network for estimating a parameter in distant nodes \cite{komar2014quantum, baumgratz2016quantum, pezze2017optimal, proctor2018multiparameter, ge2018distributed, guo2020distributed, xia2020demonstration, oh2020optimal, zhao2021field}.
-For example, a single-mode squeezed vacuum state distributed by a balanced beam splitter network (BSN) was shown to enable estimating the quadrature displacement with a precision up to a Heisenberg scaling in terms of the number of modes, which cannot be achieved without entanglement \cite{zhuang2018distributed}.
-Such an enhancement has also been found in distributed quantum phase sensing \cite{ge2018distributed, guo2020distributed, oh2020optimal}.
-Remarkably, the enhancement from entanglement between different nodes has been experimentally demonstrated in various tasks \cite{guo2020distributed, xia2020demonstration, Liu2021, zhao2021field}.
+Particularly, distributed quantum sensing has been proposed and extensively studied to enhance the sensitivity by exploiting quantum entanglement constituted by a quantum network for estimating parameters in distant nodes~\cite{komar2014quantum, proctor2018multiparameter, ge2018distributed, zhuang2018distributed, guo2020distributed, xia2020demonstration, oh2020optimal, zhao2021field, PhysRevX.9.041023, PhysRevX.11.021047,oh2021distributed}.
+For example, a single-mode squeezed vacuum state distributed by a balanced beam splitter network (BSN) was shown to enable estimating the quadrature displacement with a precision up to the Heisenberg scaling in the number of modes, which cannot be achieved without entanglement \cite{zhuang2018distributed}.
+Such an enhancement has also been found in distributed quantum phase sensing~\cite{ge2018distributed, guo2020distributed, oh2020optimal,oh2021distributed}.
+Furthermore, the enhancement from entanglement between nodes has been experimentally demonstrated in various tasks~\cite{guo2020distributed, xia2020demonstration, Liu2021, zhao2021field}.

-While particular CV quantum networks provide an enhancement for distributed sensing, it is not clear whether a general quantum network is beneficial.
-Since quantum entanglement between distant nodes is the key to improving the sensitivity in many cases, investigating what kinds of quantum networks are advantageous for distributed sensing is crucial for practical applications.
-In this paper, we show that generic CV quantum networks can be exploited to attain quantum metrological enhancement.
-More specifically, we prove by studying global random CV networks that most CV quantum networks except for an exponentially small fraction in the number of modes allow us to achieve the Heisenberg scaling for a distributed quantum displacement sensing scheme.
+While particular CV quantum networks provide an enhancement for distributed sensing, it is unclear whether general quantum networks are beneficial.
+Since quantum entanglement between distant nodes is the key to improving the sensitivity in many cases, investigating what kinds of quantum networks are advantageous for distributed sensing is crucial fundamentally and practically.
+To answer similar questions such as the usefulness of general quantum states, Ref.~\cite{oszmaniec2016random} has initiated a study for quantum enhancement from typical quantum states by considering the role of interparticle entanglement for quantum phase estimation and shown advantages of typical bosonic random states for quantum phase estimation.